 This category of individuals is quite broad and will include clients, suppliers, other individuals at professional services firms such as barristers, police station representatives and other lawyers, third party service providers, and general business contacts made by our staff including individuals that they meet at marketing and other events.
 We maintain a Central Register of Experts for example.

-When we receive professional information form the experts, such as CVs, we will retain this information within our Central Register of Experts to ensure staff stay informed about an expert’s qualifications.
+When we receive professional information from the experts, such as CVs, we will retain this information within our Central Register of Experts to ensure staff stay informed about an expert’s qualifications.

 We may receive personal data about you from various third parties and public sources as set out below